booo/ipv6-prefix-delegation/README.md

 results in shorter routes in the network.
 No routes via the gateway to the node.
 And we can see if a gateway still has prefixes available.

+How do the different solutions deal with e.g netsplits?

+What happens if the gateway goes offline?

 ## Related mailing list conversations

 - https://ml.ninux.org/pipermail/battlemesh/2016-February/004352.html